susanyang17/doc/dev-ref/Control_Components.md

 application handles.
 The View is UI which indicates a ZUL page in a ZK-based application.
 The Controller handles events from UI, controls the UI, and accesses the Model.
-For complete explanation, please refer to [ZK Developer%27s Reference/MVC](ZK_Developer%27s_Reference/MVC "wikilink").
+For complete explanation, please refer to [ZK Developer's Reference/MVC](ZK_Developer%27s_Reference/MVC "wikilink").

 # Spreadsheet Properties

-Each component is represented by a unique tag name, e.g. Spreadsheet is
-<spreadsheet> in a ZUL page.
-The easiest way to control a component is
-to set a component's properties via a tag's attribute.
+Each component is represented by a unique tag name, e.g. Spreadsheet is `<spreadsheet>` in a ZUL page.
+The easiest way to control a component is to set a component's properties via a tag's attribute.
 Each property has its own effect, and you can change it by specifying values in a tag's attribute.